 ESR1: What are IUGR pigs? – phenotypic and metabolic differentiation

-- Identify IUGR specific physiological traits using a metabolomics based approach.
+- Identify IUGR specific physiological traits using a metabolomic based approach.

-- Computed tomography - scan imaging to non-invasively assess the piglets’ brain: liver w/w ratio will be used as the gold standard to identify IUGR;
+- Computed tomography (CT) - scan imaging will be used to non-invasively assess the piglets’ brain: liver w/w ratio, as the gold standard to identify IUGR.

-- Phenotypic cut-off values for IUGR pigs defined.
+- Phenotypic cut-off values for IUGR pigs defined (D1.2).

-- Differentiation based on the metabolomics profile of IUGR and ́normal ́ pigs established.
+- Differentiation based on the metabolomics profile of IUGR and ́normal ́ pigs established (D2.14).

 - At: CSEM (3 mo); build a Machine Learning Model based to diagnose IUGR at birth;